StarLederer/mwgsl/README.md

 export { VertexOutput };
 ```

-Imported structures can be used directly.
+Imported structs can be used directly.

 ```js
 // shader.mwgsl